Quick Start to Explorer¶

 All of your data that was in Discovery will be in Explorer.

-On Explorer our performant storage directory is called /projects
+On Explorer, our performant storage directory is called /projects.

 Courses Directory¶

-If you are teaching in the Spring 2025 term, you will only be able to access your course materials (i.e., /courses
+If you are teaching in the Spring 2025 term, you will only be able to access your course materials (i.e., /courses directory and OOD applications) from Explorer.

-please check that you are logged in to Explorer, and please select “Restart Web Server” from the ?
+If you get a “Permission Denied” error when trying to cd or otherwise access your space in /courses please check that you are logged in to Explorer, and please select “Restart Web Server” from the ? icon.

 New Software¶